apigee/registry/README.md

-# API Registry Reference Implementation
+# Registry API Reference Implementation

-This directory contains a reference implementation of the API Registry API.
+This directory contains a reference implementation of the Registry API.

-## The API Registry API
+## The Registry API

-The API Registry API allows teams to upload and share machine-readable descriptions of APIs that are in use and in development.
+The Registry API allows teams to upload and share machine-readable descriptions of APIs that are in use and in development.
 These descriptions include API specifications in standard formats like OpenAPI and Protocol Buffers.
 These specifications can be used by tools like linters, browsers, documentation generators, test runners, proxies, and API client and server generators.
 The API itself can be seen as a machine-readable enterprise API catalog that can be used to back online directories, portals, and workflow managers.

 The API Registry API is formally described by the files in the [proto](proto) directory.